 The Plot is Simple, For Once.

 Some time has passed since the events of Justice League, leaving Arthur Curry (aka Aquaman) as the protector of man against the dangers of the sea.
-His half-brother, King Orm, in his anger against humans is determined to set all out war against the people of the land.
-Forcing Arthur to come to terms with being born of royal blood and must challenge Orm’s place on the throne so he may save everyone who live above from the monsters that inhabit below.
+His half-brother, King Orm, in his anger against humans is determined to set an all-out war against the people of the land.
+Forcing Arthur to come to terms with being born of royal blood and must challenge Orm’s place on the throne so he may save everyone who lives above from the monsters that inhabit below.

 All the characters are properly attended to within the writing and all have understandable motives, every action scene is justified by its story rather than only happening for shallow reasons to throw up some special effects on the screen, any turn in the plot is reasonable and doesn’t ever feel forced, the tone is consistent through and through, and the humor of the film never feels overwhelming or tonally breaking.

 The editing was surprisingly solid because to me it came across as a more structurally sound way of blending the hero’s origins with what is going on with him currently a million times better than how it was executed in Man of Steel.
 From how the time frame can be changed from present to past and then back to the present held way more context to why it was flashing back to show something as opposed to what happened in Man of Steel where I had no clue where, when, or why I was watching whatever random thing it decided to show me next.